C. J. Williams (judge): Federal judicial service

 Williams served as a United States magistrate judge of the United States District Court for the Northern District of Iowa from February 16, 2016 to September 10, 2018, preceded by Leonard T. Strand and succeeded by Mark Roberts.
-He was chief magistrate judge from January 1, 2017 – September 10, 2018, preceded by Jon Scoles and succeeded by Kelly Mahoney.
+He was chief magistrate judge from January 1, 2017, to September 10, 2018, preceded by Jon Scoles and succeeded by Kelly Mahoney.

 On February 12, 2018, President Donald Trump announced his intent to nominate Williams to an undetermined seat on the United States District Court for the Northern District of Iowa.
 His nomination was recommended by Chuck Grassley and Joni Ernst after screening by a judicial merit selection committee.
 On February 15, 2018, his nomination was sent to the Senate.
 President Trump nominated Williams to the seat vacated by Judge Linda R. Reade, who assumed senior status on October 1, 2017.
 On March 21, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On April 19, 2018, his nomination was reported out of committee by a 19–2 vote.
 On September 6, 2018, the United States Senate confirmed his nomination by a 79–12 vote.
 He received his judicial commission on September 10, 2018.
 He became chief judge on February 12, 2024.